Warsong Glossary and Compendium

 Destroyed: Destroyed cards and captured cards are different terms.
 Cards that are destroyed are placed in the discard pile and not in the Capture pile.
 Any card that is destroyed by a card ability through an attack is considered “a normal/conventional means of destruction” any card that destroys a card that is not a direct cause of attacking is considered a “non-conventional means of destruction”.
 As an example, a card destroyed by a “Lobbed Gobby” is a non-conventional means of destruction where if a card is destroyed by a “Stout-Paw Alpha” it is a normal means.
 Destroyed cards are not scored unless otherwise stated.

-Horde “Creature Type of the Horde Card”: If this card is adjacent to at least 2 other similar creature types; when it is captured or destroyed, replace it with another creature card of that type from any capture pile.
+Horde “Creature Type of the Horde Card”: If this card is adjacent to at least 2 cards with the same ancestry or tribe.
+When captured or destroyed, replace this card with another creature card of the same ancestry from any capture pile.

 Indomitable “Attack Type”: This card can only be captured by the attack type specified.
 It may still be destroyed.